open-contracting/standard/docs/guidance/map/framework_agreements.md

 * A new `ocid` is used.
 * The `relatedProcesses` section is populated with a reference to the contracting process for the first stage.
 * The `tag` is set to 'tender'.
-* The tender section includes details about the competition, and `tender.competitive` is set to 'true'.
+* The tender section includes details about the competition, and `tender.competitive` is set to `true`.
 * Since this new contracting process has a single buyer, the `buyer` is set to Servicio Local de Educación Pública Puerto Cordillera.

 ```{jsoninclude} ../../examples/frameworks/open_multiple_second_stage.json